 Why is skin cancer more prevalent today?

-As sunscreen use has increased, so has the rate of skin cancer.
-However, that does not mean we can conclude that sunscreens cause cancer.
-The fact that the ozone layer is thinning, our clothing styles leave more skin exposed and we enjoy outdoor activities are just some other factors that could be causing the increase in skin cancers.
-Add to this the possibility that people may be applying sunscreen inadequately or staying in the sun too long because they are relying on it too much and it becomes evident that the answer to the question is not so clear cut after all.
+Sunscreen use has increased but so has the rate of skin cancer.
+Does this mean that sunscreen causes skin cancer?
+This conclusion is far too simplistic!
+Many other factors such as the thinning of the ozone layer, more skin-revealing clothing and the popularity of outdoor sports could be causing the increase in skin cancers.
+Add to this the possibility that people may not be applying their sunscreen adequately or staying in the sun too long because they are relying on it too much.

 How does a sunscreen work?